-The Fund's total assets will be invested in accordance with the ESG Policy described below at the time of purchase.
+The Fund's total assets will be invested in accordance with the ESG Policy described below.

 The full spectrum of fixed income transferable securities, including non-investment grade, may be utilised.
 Investments in high yield fixed income transferable securities are expected to represent a significant part of the portfolio and are likely to exceed 50% of the Fund's net asset value.